 Since we recorded the road test and video below we’ve heard of hundreds of in-service complaints about the 2.8-litre engine’s diesel particulate filter system.

 The fifth injector that is supposed to heat the DPF can clog and malfunction, making DPF regeneration impossible.
 Toyota has fitted a manual regeneration button to the dashboard, but that’s fine if the injector isn’t blocked and people understand how and when to use the ‘regen’ function.

-There’s a well publicised owners’ class action underway as at late 2019
+There’ was a well publicised owners’ class action underway as at late 2019

 We’d tell you a lot more, but Toyota is busy suing anyone in the industry who makes disparaging remarks about the Big T and they’ve got a much bigger barrister

 We didn’t score an invite to the October 2015 press launch – odd, when we have 60-80,000 visitors to the website every month – which is why our report was a tad late: we had to wait until road-test vehicles became available.

 The wait was worth it, because the new HiLux’s engine-transmission matching was the best in the ute business.
 The new diesel 2.8-litre engine pulled smoothly from very low revs, without any turbo ‘lag’.